Rotten Tomatoes = 37 / 58

 Personal = 7.0 Updated Oct 17, 2019

 I apparently liked this far more than most, probably because I enjoy movies with parallel time lines overlapping each other.
 Is there really a time loop going on? ...or is Michael hallucinating the whole thing because he went off his meds?
 Did the ambiguous ending mean the cycle is broken?
 You'll have to decide for yourself.
-Not as good as
+Not even close to being as good as

 but better than